Definition at line 16 of file hips.h.

 private |

-Projects the values from flow particles onto HiPS parcels, accounting for particle density.
+Project values from CFD cells onto HiPS parcels, accounting for cell density.

 - Parameters